open-amt-cloud-toolkit/docs/docs/Microservices/overview.md

 ### Domains

-In addition to a CIRA Config and an ACM AMT Profile, ACM requires the creation of a Domain profile.
+In addition to a CIRA Config and an ACM Profile, ACM requires the creation of a Domain Profile.

 Intel® AMT checks the network DNS suffix against the provisioning certificate as a security check.
 During provisioning, the trusted certificate chain is injected into the AMT firmware.
 Intel® AMT verifies that the certificate chain is complete and is signed by a trusted certificate authority.